 Read the full report here.

-Soloists, bands, ensembles, choirs, dance groups and the bell ringers put on wonderful performances.
-Their excellent works filled the air, keeping the audience captivated.
-Of particular note was the Life Skills performance, which had the whole crowd cheering along.
+Children marvelled at the juggling display, had their faces decorated, and enjoyed the open classrooms and exploring the grounds and stalls.
+The school’s soloists, bands, ensembles, choirs, dance groups and the bell ringers put on wonderful performances.
+Of particular note was the Roseby Class' performance, which had the whole crowd cheering along.

-It was a joy to celebrate the HSC results of the Class of 2022 at our High Achievers Assembly on Wednesday 15 February 2023.
-The Year 12 cohort included 47 Distinguished Achievers, and the assembly was a superb opportunity to acknowledge the hard work, dedication and passion of our students.
+It was a joy to celebrate the HSC results of the Class of 2023 at our High Achievers Assembly on Wednesday 14 February 2024.
+The Year 12 cohort included 38 Distinguished Achievers, and the assembly was a superb opportunity to acknowledge the hard work, dedication and passion of our students.

-With over 44% of the 2022 cohort achieving an ATAR above 90 (top 10% in the state), the vast majority have chosen to undertake university study.
+With over 29% of the 2023 cohort achieving an ATAR above 90 (top 10% in the state), the vast majority have chosen to undertake university study.

 The assembly is a noteworthy milestone for the students and families of the Senior School – it allows for an acknowledgment of exceptional student graduates but also offers the opportunity to appreciate the wonderful learning community we share.